-It has also been identified that having infrastructure associated with measuring climatic conditions is essential for building the capacity of primary producers, and community more generally, to take pre-emptive action leading into drought.25 An example of this essential infrastructure is the Australian Government's Bureau of Meteorology Weather Watch Radar network that consists of 60 radars across Australia.
-All of the Darling Downs region have radar coverage.
-However, infrastructure for measuring evaporation (class A pan evaporation stations) has declined in Queensland from a high of nearly 80 stations in the mid-1990s to a few more than 20 in 2021.
-The ability to accurately measure evaporation is required to allow the modelling of such things as soil moisture levels.
-Therefore, grid estimates of evaporation in the Darling Downs region have been less reliable since 2010 due to the decline in the number of stations
+It has also been identified that having infrastructure associated with measuring climatic conditions is essential for building the capacity of primary producers, and community more generally, to take pre-emptive action leading into drought.32 An example of this essential infrastructure is the Australian Government's Bureau of Meteorology Weather Watch Radar network that consists of 60 radars across Australia.
+The eastern portion of the region have adequate optimal radar coverage.
+The optimal radar coverage for the western portion of the region is lacking.